30 AMAZING Things To Do in Cape Town

 Boulders Beach in Simon’s Town is home to a colony of adorable African penguins – how cool is that?

-The beach is covered in boardwalks that you can stroll along to get up close to these cute little birds.
-You can’t actually touch them, but that wouldn’t be advisable even if it were allowed.
+The beach is about 45 minutes from Cape Town, and it’s covered in boardwalks that you can stroll along to get up close to these cute little birds.
+You can’t actually touch them, but that wouldn’t be advisable even if it were allowed!

 This is a year-round activity.
 I’ve been in both the summer and the winter… and I actually got better weather in the winter!